mintbanshee/BookBrowser/README.md

 # 📚 Book Browser – Angular Application

 A responsive Angular application that allows users to browse, search, and manage a collection of books.
-This project demonstrates modern Angular development concepts including signals for state management, HTTP services for data access, and routing for navigation between views.
+This project demonstrates modern Angular development concepts including signals for state management, HTTP services for data access, routing for navigation between views, and testing practices.

 The application simulates a backend using JSON Server, allowing full CRUD (Create, Read, Update, Delete) operations on books.

+This project was later expanded to include debugging, testing improvements, and Server Side Rendering (SSR), showcasing a deeper understanding of Angular architecture and real-world problem solving.

+I have updated some areas of this repo to contain both the original and the updated details together (for example, the Features section) while other areas I separate them as the original version which was Angular Assignment 3 (marked as assignment 3) and the updates which was Angular Assignment 5 (marked as assignment 5).

 ## ✨ Features